-they collected for Project Cradle Care.
+Members of the Sigma Gamma Rho sorority at Butler University with donations they collected for Project Cradle Care.
 (Photo from Facebook)

 "We're really proud of the fact that Currently, there are over 160 members the sorority was founded at Butler, and of Sigma Gamma Rho's graduate student we're proud that our sorority is able to members throughout Indianapolis.
 To celebrate in our city," Joshua said.
-"It's great exposure and ... want to show the people of Indianapolis that even though napolis in June.
+"It's celebrate its 100-year celebration, a na- great exposure and ... want to show the people of Indianapolis that even though napolis in June.
 The event will include you may not see us all the time, we're out workshops for sorority members, as well here doing the best we can to better our environment."